Architecture

 Abstract:

-Stuart Rosen (WizBang!
+The Making of HyperBlade Stuart Rosen (WizBang!
 Software Productions), Robert Duisberg (WizBang!
 Software Productions)

 Game Developer Magazine, August 1996.